 Transportation is the main source of environmental noise in Europe.
 A recent EEA analysis showed that around 4.1 million people in Europe are exposed to aircraft noise above 55 decibels, which causes annoyance and sleep disturbance.
 The transportation sector also contributes to a variety of environmental pressures on ecosystems.
 The report notes that shipping is considered to be the main pathway of bio-invasion, whereby foreign species are released into new environments and disrupt local ecosystems.

-The aviation and shipping sectors have come under increased scrutiny over their rising emissions and how they can meet EU decarbonisation goals.
-The EEA has said “a massive shift” in innovation and consumer behaviour, as well as the the uptake of more ambitious green technologies to power aircraft and sea-faring cargo ships will be crucial to reducing their long-term carbon footprint.
+The aviation and shipping sectors are facing increased scrutiny over their rising emissions and how they can meet EU decarbonisation goals.
+The EEA has said “a massive shift” in innovation and consumer behaviour will be crucial to reducing their long-term carbon footprint, noting the particular importance of adopting more green technologies to power aircraft and sea-faring cargo ships.

 However, the sectors face numerous barriers to change.
 For example, drivers for demand in these sectors are often consumer led.
 Although reducing consumer demand may not a viable option in the short term, efforts to promote debate on sustainable travel and consumer behaviour, as well as changes to lifestyles and transport habits, can help reduce carbon emissions in the long term.
 The TERM report also said governments and industry can implement carbon-offset schemes, in which they “balance out” consumers’ carbon footprints by funding a carbon reduction project, such as renewable energy or reducing deforestation.